iblmln/iblmln/README.md

 Hi there 👋
 <br>
 First of all it would be nice for an introduction.
-Hello, my name is Muhammad Ikbal Maulana, but I am usually called Ibel, Bon, or Ikbal.
+Hello, my name is Muhammad Ikbal Maulana, but I am usually called Aibel, or Ikbal.
 I live in Bogor, Indonesia.
 I love studying, coding, sleeping, memes, and animation.
 <br>

 <!-- Stats -->